Division of Finance

 The following procedures assist with ensuring compliance with the above policy:

-Division fiscal officers authorize individuals to access the WebApps JE by request to Division of Finance-Accounting.
+Division business & finance officer authorize individuals to access the WebApps JE by request to Division of Finance-Accounting.

 There are four types of entries: